Discover the best things to do in Sardinia with our travel guide.

-The rocks glow red in the sun, contrasting against the green sea, which makes it a great spot to drop your anchor.
-Spend the afternoon diving and swimming in the warm waters, or you can even climb up onto the rocks to enjoy the sun.
+The rocks glow red in the sun, contrasting against the green sea which makes it a great spot to drop your anchor.
+Spend the afternoon diving and swimming in the warm waters, or you can also even climb up onto the rocks to enjoy the sun.

 Back on dry land, Sassari’s largest piazza and one of Sardinia’s most impressive spaces is the Piazza Italia.
 The Piazza is surrounded by 19th century buildings, including the neoclassical Palazzo della Provincia.

 Take a tour of the island, and you will see that Sardinia is covered in old Roman and Byzantine churches.
-Especially, the San Saturno in Cagliari, Sardinia’s capital city, is one of the oldest churches in Mediterranean Rome.
+The San Saturno in Cagliari, Sardinia’s capital city, is one of the oldest churches in Mediterranean Rome.

-San Giovanni in Assemeni is another historic church to visit on the island.
-Additionally, it has an important meaning in the Mediterranean, here you can see the oldest inscriptions from the Judicatus of Caralis.
+San Giovanni in Assemeni is another historic church to visit on the island and has an important meaning in the Mediterranean.
+Additionally, here you can see the oldest inscriptions from the Judicatus of Caralis.

 The Santissimi Trinita di Saccargia is a building known for Roman architecture.
 The impressive facade of the church is black and white striped.

-Sardinia is home to a number of national parks.
-Particularly, those who love to go out walking, climbing and wildlife spotting should visit one of the many parks.
+Sardinia is also home to a number of national parks.
+Those who love to go out walking, climbing and wildlife spotting should visit one of the many parks.

-The Monte Ortobene, a granite mountain, at its highest point, stands at 955m above the island.
-Undoubtedly, on the top is a viewpoint which offers a great spot for a picnic.
+The Monte Ortobene, a granite mountain, at it’s highest point stands at 955m above the island.
+On the top is a viewpoint which offers a great spot for a picnic.

 The Monte Limbara, situated in the north of the island, is one of the highest mountains in Sardinia.
-Although its peaks are bare, the way up involves a trip through the forest.
-Parts of the mountain can be easily reached by car, and at the top there are great trails for hiking.
+Its peaks are bare but the way up involves a trip through the forest.
+Parts of the mountain can be easily reached by car and at the top there are great trails for hiking.

 At the Capo Testa, the most northern point on the island, there is a lighthouse offering a great view point.
-In particular, the granite rocks surrounding, shaped and moulded by the wind, are very impressive to view.
+The granite rocks surrounding, shaped and molded by the wind are very impressive to view.